hobyst/flmidi-101/preamble/know_your_device.rst

 Then you can re-send all of the messages the DAW sent to the device to see how the device reacts to them and start to break down the MIDI specification.

-.. note:: Since MIDI Monitor only works with MIDI messages, this monitoring method won't work with devices that use other protocols such as OSC.
-For any other protocol
+.. note:: Since MIDI Monitor only works with MIDI messages, this monitoring method won't work with devices that use other protocols such as
-          you will either need to use a dedicated monitor utility for it or analyze the raw USB data using something like `Wireshark <https://www.wireshark.org/>`_.
+          `Open Sound Control (OSC) <https://en.wikipedia.org/wiki/Open_Sound_Control>`__.
+For any other protocol you will either need to use a dedicated monitor utility for it or analyze the raw USB data using something like `Wireshark <https://www.wireshark.org/>`_.

 Windows
 =======